pogged/pogged/CONTRIBUTING.md

 6. Write your Description from the template
     * If you would to close/fix a issue, type somewhere: `Closes #<issue_number>` or use another [closing keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
 7. Submit pull request
+8. If GitHub checks failed, please fix them.
+And commit to same branch

 ## Notes